ChristK/IMPACTncd_Japan/README.md

 #### If you are on Linux or macOS

 First download [setup_user_docker_env.sh](https://raw.githubusercontent.com/ChristK/IMPACTncd_Japan/refs/heads/main/docker_setup/setup_user_docker_env.sh) in a folder you choose.
-For this example I will assume you downloaded it to `~/IMPACTncdJapan`.
+You may have to right-click on the file and then select `save link as` to dowload the file rather than open it.For this example I will assume you downloaded it to `~/IMPACTncdJapan`.
 Note that `~` denotes your user home folder.
 For instance, if your username is `chris`:
   - On Linux, `~` expands to `/home/chris`
   - On macOS, `~` expands to `/Users/chris`